 Conference on Fire Prediction Across Scales — October 23-25, 2017 at Columbia University

-Realistic models of fire activity and behavior are necessary for operational fire management, and to understand past and future changes in fire activity.
-Developing such models, however, requires taking into account vegetation cover, land use practices, fire management capacity, extreme weather, and climate variability.
+Realistic models of fire activity and behavior are necessary for effective fire management, and to understand past and future changes in fire activity.
+Developing such models, however, requires taking into account vegetation cover, land use practices, fire management capacity, extreme weather events, and climate variability.
 To help foster knowledge exchange among the diverse fields of expertise involved in fire prediction, the Columbia University Initiative on Extreme Weather and Climate, with support from the Center for Climate and Life, hosted a 2.5-day conference, organized around the themes of “Fire Prediction” and “Fire Management and Impacts.”

 The event was co-organized by Center for Climate and Life Fellow Park Williams.
-At the meeting, scientists pinpointed areas where advances in fire prediction can be made within the next decade; learn more about the outcomes in our meeting summary.
+At the meeting, scientists pinpointed areas where advances in fire prediction can be made within the next decade.
+Learn more about the outcomes in our meeting summary.

 The conference resulted in a white paper, “The Near-term Impacts of Climate Change on Investors.”
-In the report, conference organizers and speakers explain how climate change affects investments and best practices for integrating scientific knowledge into climate-sensitive decisions.
+In the report, conference organizers and speakers explain how climate change affects investments and suggest best practices for integrating scientific knowledge into climate-sensitive decisions.